laustindasauce/go-trading-algo/redis-shortable-routines/README.md

 ## Ideas
 Something I could do is split the nasdaq assets into fifths then check shortability on the 5 as go-routines

+## Update
+This was all unnecessary as I was able to fix runtime issues by adjusting the code wihout the go-routines..
+Since it takes some time to split the slice into sub-slices it actually ended up taking longer to adjust the slice then run as routine than it does to just run with entire slice.